Compagnie Internationale des Wagons-Lits: Sud Express

 The Southern Express connected Paris–Lisbon starting in 1887, to provide the second-half of the through connection from St. Petersburg (Finland/Russia) via Paris to the west coast of Portugal.
 In Lisbon, travellers could transfer to trans-Atlantic steamships.

-Train Bleu
+Blue Train

 The Blue Train linked Paris/Calais–Southern France overnight and used Wagons-Lits cars up until 1938.
 It was actually operated by French company called Chemins de fer de Paris à Lyon et à la Méditerranée.

-Transsibérien
+Trans-Siberian Express

 The Trans-Siberian Express operated with the permission of the Russian Tsar until 1917 during World War I. The service ran from Moscow to Vladivostok and Peking, taking over one week in each direction.

 Night Ferry

 The Night Ferry was a through London Victoria to Paris Gare du Nord overnight boat train.
 Wagons-Lits operated the service from October 1936 until December 1976 with specially constructed cars designed to fit the smaller British loading gauge.
 It was taken over by British Rail in January 1977, before ceasing in October 1980.
 Before the introduction of high-speed Eurostar services, this was the only through service.
 The train's English Channel segment between Dover and Dunkirk was made by train ferry.